Cleyrauz/BBC_History_App_JS/README.md

 - Display some information about a particular topic in an interesting way
-- Have some user interactivity, e.g. to move through different sections of content _ Use React, JavaScript, VerticalTimeline, Calendar and Day Picker.
+- Have some user interactivity, e.g. to move through different sections of content
+- Use React, JavaScript, VerticalTimeline, Calendar and Day Picker

 Some samples of existing apps for inspiration: